mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 [^STEM]: Science, Technology, Engineering, Maths

-[^WOSM]: World Organization of the Scout Movement

 ## 1.b.
 Talk Outline

-This talk is about building web apps voluntarily for a non-profit organisation to solve organisational and logistical challenges.

 We'll start with a little backstory about us and the organisation, and touch on the problems we're trying to solve.